Below are some frequently asked questions – if you have a question you don’t see below feel free to use the form on the contact page.

 - Sleep disorders

 Long Term Health Effects

 Studies into long term health effects associated with living in properties that have been used as meth labs are not widely available.
 However, the effects of the chemicals associated with manufacture are understood.
-So, living in a property increases the risk of the following:
+So, living in a property where meth manufacture has occurred, is likely to increase the risk of the following:

 - Nervous disorders/Tremors